Mac Mini Media Center Project (Part 1)

 One pressing question I had from the get go is; How much hard drive space am I going to need?
 500 DVDs is a lot of movies and T.V. shows.
 So how can I get an idea of how much hard drive space I am going to need?

-Most people building a Medica Center PC are doing so to encode their DVDs onto a hard drive.
+Most people building a Media Center PC are doing so to encode their DVDs onto a hard drive.
 If you where just to copy the DVD over to your hard drive your looking at something that takes up anywhere from 2 to 8 gigs of hard drive space.
 When you encode a DVD onto your hard drive you have the option of removing all the special features, menus, audio commentary, subtitles, and non-english audio tracks leaving you with just the movie.
 What this means is no more waiting through previews, FBI Warnings or other types of bullshit that is preventing you from watching the movie you want to watch.
 You just get the movie and your left with a much more manageable file size.

 Handbrake Application Icon